tenable/cloud-security-training/lab-aws-vpcep-ec2-creds-restriction/README.md

-# VPC Endpoint and EC2 Credentials Exfiltration Mitigation Demonstration
+# VPC Endpoint and EC2 Credentials Exfiltration Mitigation Lab

 ## About